devgg/roboZen_examples/README.md

 ##Windows
 Running the examples on Windows is very straight forward.
-Only three commands are requiered.
+Only three commands are required.

 ```
 git clone git@github.com:devgg/roboZen_examples.git